conversejs/converse.js/docs/source/index.rst

 ============

-Even though you can connect to public XMPP servers on the `conversejs.org`_ website, *Converse.js* is not meant to be a "Software-as-a-service" (SaaS) webchat.
+Even though you can connect to public XMPP servers on the `conversejs.org`_ website, *Converse.js* is not really meant to be a "Software-as-a-service" (SaaS) webchat.

 Instead, its goal is to provide the means for website owners to add a tightly integrated instant messaging service to their own sites.

-As a website owner, you are expected to host *Converse.js* yourself, and to do some legwork to properly configure and integrated it into your site.
+As a website owner, you are expected to host *Converse.js* yourself, and to do some legwork to properly configure and integrate it into your site.

 The benefit in doing this, is that your users have a much more streamlined and integrated webchat experience and that you have control over the data.
 The latter being a requirement for many sites dealing with sensitive information.

-You'll need to set up your own XMPP server and in order to have single-signon functionality, whereby users are authenticated once and stay logged in to XMPP upon page reload, you will also have to add some server-side code.
+You'll need to set up your own XMPP server and in order to have `Session Support`_ (i.e. single-signon functionality whereby users are authenticated once and stay logged in to XMPP upon page reload) you will also have to add some server-side code.

 The `What you will need`_ section has more information on all these